-GOAL OF THE REPORT
+WHAT IS THE GOAL OF THE REPORT?

-In the Go/No Go meeting, the committee, the promotor and yourself will assess the progress of the PhD project and define the best strategy to successfully complete the PhD within the next 3 years.
-The Go/No Go report is an essential part of the discussion.
+In the GO/NO GO meeting, the committee, the promotor and yourself will assess the progress of the PhD project and define the best strategy to successfully complete the PhD within the next 3 years.
+The GO/NO GO report is an essential part of the discussion.
 The report contains your vision on the research topic, on the strategy to be followed, on the competences needed and all related issues.
 While the document reflects your vision, it is rooted in the PhD agreement and in the discussions you have had with the promotor and the supervising team in the past months: do not hesitate to discuss its content with them.
-The report, integrated with the outcome of the discussion taking place during the Go/No Go decision taken by the promotor considering the recommendation of the committee.
+The report, integrated with the outcome of the discussion taking place during the GO/NO GO Meeting will result in the analysis and agreements reported in the GO/NO GO form and in the GO/NO GO decision taken by the Promotor considering the recommendation of the committee.
+Ideally, you should exit the GO/NO GO meeting not only with a GO but also with extra energy, motivation and a clear vision on how to proceed.

-FORMAT, LAY-OUT & SIZE
+FORMAT, LAY-OUT & SIZE OF THE REPORT

-The report should not be longer than 10 pages not including appendices.
-You are free to choose the format and lay-out.
+The report should not be longer than 10 pages (approx. 5000 words) not including appendices.
+You are free to choose the format and lay-out you prefer.